Skip to content

 table.exec.source.idle-timeout: '30 s'

-The application jar needs to be in a custom Flink docker image built using the Dockerfile as in e-com-sale-demo, or uploaded to MinIO.
+The application jar needs to be in a custom Flink docker image built using the Dockerfile as in e-com-sale-demo, or uploaded to a MinIO bucket.

 The following Dockerfile is used for deploying a solution in application mode, which packages the Java Flink jars with the app, and any connector jars needed for the integration and starts the main() function.